-- 2. If you are having nerve conduction studies/EMG this test will be performed at this point.
+- 1. The person doing the test will start by measuring your head.
+They will then rub your scalp and stick some small discs to it using sticky paste.
+You will be asked to remove all clothing from the waist down and to lie down on a bed and relax.
+You will be given a sheet to cover yourself with. - 2.
+If you are having nerve conduction studies/EMG this test will be performed at this point.
 Please refer to the separate nerve conduction/EMG section of this leaflet for further information. - 3.
-The genital region will be cleaned externally using cotton wool and warm water and then dried. - 4.
-Some sticky electrodes (for females) or some ring electrodes (for males) will be applied to the external genital region.
+The genital region may be cleaned externally using cotton wool and warm water and then dried. - 4.
+Some sticky pads/rings will be applied to the external genital region.
 Short electrical impulses will then be administered.
-This produces a tapping sensation and possibly some slight twitching movements for a few minutes. - 5.
-For females the opposite side will then be tested. - 6.
+This produces a tapping sensation and possibly some slight twitching movements for a few minutes.

+- 5. For females the opposite side will then be tested. - 6.
 Please note several recordings will be taken to obtain the best results.